-This is the perfect summer salad to serve for lunch, dinner or as a cookout side.
+This is the perfect summer grain salad to serve for lunch, dinner or as a cookout side.
 The combination of the fresh herb dressing, the hearty millet grains, the satiating chickpeas, juicy cherry tomatoes and crunchy pumpkin seeds make this one simple, satisfying whole grain summer salad recipe!

 Make sure to let the cooked millet and the garlic olive oil completely cool before using them in this salad.
 If either are still warm, they will wilt the herbs in the dressing, and take away from the overall texture.
 If you are sensitive to heat, remove the seeds and the membrane of the jalapeño before chopping it, or just omit the jalapeño from the recipe.

 This millet and chickpea salad recipe is best served right away.
 Fresh herbs do not age well, especially basil.
 Once fresh basil is chopped, it bruises easily and in time, the texture wilts.
 For the best flavor and texture, be prepared to serve this salad right after mixing it together.

 1 cup millet